 The CRLCC is an inclusive interdisciplinary space that brings together researchers from all areas interested in studying the relationship between language and society.
-Although not restricted to the following research clusters, these describe areas in which the Centre has developed specific foci:
+Although not restricted to the following research groups, these describe areas in which the Centre has developed specific foci:

-Language contact, variation, and change.
+Language contact, variation, and change

 This cluster encompasses the work of scholars whose approach to language derives from and relates to frameworks and methodologies pertaining to i) socio-cultural and linguistic contact, ii) linguistic variation and linguistic change, and iii) linguistic mixing.

 Research cluster coordinator Dominique Scheffel-Dunand

 This group focuses on questions of translation and interpreting both in the technical, applied sense of these fields of knowledge and practice and in the larger sense of the symbolic and knowledge exchanges of individuals and communities, historically and in contemporary society.
 This group is linked to the Research Group on Translation and Transcultural Contact (RGTTC).